prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 .footnote[<sup>\*</sup>Except when dataset configured with: `sync=disabled`.
           <sup>\**</sup>Except when dataset configured with: `sync=always`.]

+???

+- The ZIL is almost always used.

+- Whenever any of these logged operations occur...

+   - they're inserted into the ZIL's in-memory list of operations.

+- These operations are often called as `itx`'s, or "intent log transactions".

+- When `zil_commit` is called...

+   - the `itx`'s tracked by the in-memory ZIL are then written to disk.

+- The caveat to all of this, being...

+   - none of this occurs if the dataset is configured with `sync=disabled`.

+- If `sync=disabled`, `itx`'s aren't tracked in-memory...

+   - nor are they written to disk.

 ---

 # What is the SLOG?

  - SLOG: Acronym for (S)eperate (LOG) Device

+ - Conceptually, SLOG is different than the ZIL

+   - ZIL is mechanism for writing, SLOG is device written to

  - An SLOG is not necessary

     - By default (no SLOG), ZIL will write to main pool VDEVs

  - An SLOG can be used to improve latency of ZIL writes

     - When attached, ZIL writes to SLOG instead of main pool<sup>\*</sup>

- - Conceptually, SLOG is different than the ZIL

-   - ZIL is mechanism for writing, SLOG is device written to

- - ZIL is used, even if no SLOG attached

 .footnote[<sup>\*</sup>For some operations; see code for details.]

+???

+- Since I often see the ZIL and SLOG terms used incorrectly...

+   - I wanted to briefly address this.

+- SLOG stands for Seperate Log Device.

+- The ZIL and SLOG are different, in that:

+   - the ZIL is the mechanism for issuing writes to disk

+   - and the SLOG _may_ be the disk that the writes are issued to.

+- With that said, an SLOG is **not** necessary.

+- By default, ZIL writes will go to the main pool's disks.

+- _But_, an SLOG can be used to try and improve the latency of ZIL writes...

+   - if the main pool's VDEVs are deemed "too slow".

 ---